Welcome to the MFGG submission page. Because this is your first time making a submission,

 1.2 - No inappropriate content, MFGG is meant to be kept SFW (Safe For Work) and generally family-friendly.

-1.2.1 - Unnecessary vulgar aspects such as pornography, fetishes, and anything of a sexually explicit nature are strictly not allowed.
+1.2.1 - Pornography, fetish art, and anything of sexually explicit nature are strictly not allowed.

-1.2.2 - Keep swearing to a minimum.
-If you must, clear warnings are required.
+1.2.2 - Keep swearing within your submission to a minimum.
+If you must, include a warning within your submission's description.

 1.2.4 - Preview screenshots and thumbnails should not contain any NSFW content at all.
-This also applies to violence/anything mentioned as being acceptable within limitation.
+This also applies to violence, and everything else mentioned as being acceptable within limitation.

 1.3 - All content should demonstrate basic care and effort.
-Rushed or useless sprites and hurried, empty games will be declined.
+Rushed or useless sprites, as well as rushed, empty games will be declined.
 Further explanation below.
 We will not tolerate lazy tile rips yanked directly from YY-CHR or similar applications.

 1.5 - Animated submission thumbnail and/or screenshots are not accepted anymore, no exceptions.